nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The attribute `id` is simply a unique identifier.

-By default, the pagebreak elements are required to be empty, like the following examples:
+By default, the pagebreak elements are required to be empty, like in the following examples:

 - Inline: `<span epub:type="pagebreak" role="doc-pagebreak" class="page-normal" id="page-38" aria-label="38"></span>`
 - Block: `<div epub:type="pagebreak" role="doc-pagebreak" class="page-normal" id="page-38" aria-label="38"></div>`